yuyizhong/mama-yogis/README.md

 *Navigation Links*

  - Testing was performed to ensure all navigation links on the respective pages, navigating to the correct pages and sections as expected.
 This was done by clicking on the navigation links located on the top of Home page, Book Now page and Thank you page.
  - At the main navigation bar of each page, it shows the active page with an underline under the corresponding navigation button.
 Also a hover effect also shows the underline after put the mouse over the links.
-They all appeared as expected.
+They were all appeared as expected.
  - Also there are links at classes section, which are supposed to redirect to the specific booking form.
 They were also worked as expected.
- -The two links at the top of the booking form also linked to the right section after clicking it.
+ - There are two links at the top of the booking form.
+They were also linked to the right section after clicking it.

  *Contact Information*